 - If you have been given the Nuelin SA® brand of tablets, you should take your doses during a meal or just after a snack.
 For other brands of theophylline, it is not important whether you take your doses before or after food.

 - If you have been given theophylline tablets (Nuelin SA® or Uniphyllin Continus®), you should swallow the tablets whole with a drink of water.
 Do not crush or chew the tablets.

-- If you have been given theophylline capsules (Slo-Phyllin®), you can swallow the capsules whole with a drink of water, or you can open the capsule and sprinkle the granules from inside into some soft food, such as yoghurt.
+- If you have been given theophylline capsules (Slo-Phyllin®), you can swallow the capsules whole with a drink of water, or you can open the capsule and sprinkle the contents on to a spoonful of soft food, such as yoghurt.
 This is particularly helpful if it is for a child.
-The granules should not be chewed as they are swallowed.
+The yoghurt should then be swallowed whole without chewing the granules of medicine.

-- If you forget to take a dose, take it as soon as you remember (unless it is nearly time for your next dose, in which case leave out the missed dose).
+- If you forget to take a dose, leave out the missed dose and take the next dose at the normal time.
 Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

 - Continue to take theophylline unless your doctor tells you otherwise.
 Bronchodilators like theophylline are usually prescribed long-term.